pwang55/prospector_emulator/README.md

 ## Train an emulator

+### PCA high-resolution SED emulator

 Once you have a set of train/test data (or train/valid/test), edit `configs/train_config.yaml` for training related settings, then

 > $ python train_emulator.py -c configs/train_config.yaml

 You can use CLI arguments to override the config file; to check available options, run
 `python train_emulator.py -h`

+This code creates an `output_dir` that contains all the outputs from the script.

+### Direct fiducial flux emulator

+> $ python train_flux_emulator.py -c configs/train_flux_emulator.yaml

+You can use CLI arguments to override the config file; to check available options, run
+`python train_flux_emulator.py -h`

 This code creates an `output_dir` that contains all the outputs from the script.